I know, I know, I know. This is a really tough subject to talk about.

 “I found a great time to talk with my kids about it the other day when we were reading a book about the human body that showed the skeleton, organs, and body parts.”
 Krissy from B-Inspired Mama

 “I don’t force my daughter to hug someone if she doesn’t want to.
 I know that a hug from a loving adult isn’t a bad touch, but I feel like this empowers my daughter to feel like she has control over her physical body.”
 Rebekah from The Golden Gleam

-9. Help Them Trust Their Feelings
+9. Help Your Child Trust Her Feelings

 “A therapist told me that kids should be taught that a touch (from anyone) that makes them feel bad or uncomfortable is a bad touch.
 Kids should be taught to trust their own feelings.”
 Krissy from B-Inspired Mama

 10. Practice or Role Play

 “My kids and I practice what they should say (‘No, I don’t like that.
 STOP!’) and do (tell me or a trusted adult) if they are ever asked to show or are touched in their private areas.”
 Krissy from B-Inspired Mama

 When I asked this question of my many blogging mama friends, you could almost hear crickets chirping.
 Maybe a testament to how uncomfortable and difficult – yet important – a subject it is?
 So I had to include a few extra of my own ideas.
 I sincerely hope these thoughts – along with the wonderful ones shared by my fellow moms – help to make this a more comfortable conversation for you and your kids which ultimately leads to fewer children being sexually abused.